mjgold/twitter-client/docs/glossary.md

 Encryption is a form of [encoding](#encoding-and-decoding) [data](#data) so it is only readable by parties who are allowed to read it.
 It's often used for [HTTP requests](#request) that carry credit card or password data.

+#### G

+##### Gem (Library)
+Gems are code that is written to be re-used within more than one ruby codebase.
+A gem you use in your project is called a `dependency`.

+It is a common practice to list every gem you're project uses in the projects `Gemfile`.
+This lets a new team member run `bundle install` and begin using your project.

+##### .gitignore
+The `.gitignore` file tells Git *not* to include a file in a given repository.
+It's a list of files and patterns that match files to exclude when you run `git add`.

 #### H